Ark223/ClipperLua/README.md

 # ClipperLua

-**Clipper** - The Clipper library performs clipping, offsetting and triangulation for lines or polygons.
+**Clipper** - The Clipper library performs clipping, offsetting and triangulation for polygons.
 All four boolean clipping operations are supported - intersection, union, difference and exclusive-or.

 Polygons can be of any shape including self-intersecting polygons.
 The library is based on Vatti's clipping algorithm and runs on beta version 10.0 which is a significant rewrite of